MimisLovesToProgram/ShipBattles/README.md

 **Wanna Play The Game?**

-In case you would like to play the game, contact me using the details in my GitHub Account :)
+In case you would like to play the game, contact me using the details in my GitHub Account, or visit: <https://a123xxsp.dynu.com/shipbattles>, and download one of the versions :)

+*NOTE: The Android Version is playable, but there is a problem with ship movement, since the game was originally created for computers.*